jaysaha01/reactjs-interview-questions/README.md

 23. ### What are uncontrolled components?

-    The **Uncontrolled Components** are the ones that store their own state internally, and you query the DOM using a `ref` to find its current value when you need it.
-This is a bit more like traditional HTML.
+  Uncontrolled components in React are those where form data is handled by the DOM itself.

-    The uncontrolled components will be implemented using the below steps,
+This means:

-    1. Create a ref using `useRef` react hook in function component or `React.createRef()` in class based component.
+   `The uncontrolled components will be implemented using the below steps,`

-    2. Attach this `ref` to the form element.
+🔴 Direct DOM Manipulation: The value of the input field is controlled by the DOM (document.getElementByld, etc.).
+It's not a declarative way right.
-    3. The form element value can be accessed directly through `ref` in event handlers or `componentDidMount` for class components
+🔴 Event Handling: Changes are directly handled by DOM events (onchange, onblur, etc.).

-    In the below UserProfile component, the `username` input is accessed using ref.
+🔴 Accessing Form Data: Form data is accessed through refs or DOM traversal methods, not through React state.

     ```jsx harmony
     import React, { useRef } from "react";